ElliotHoggard/FinalYearProject/README.md

 # FinalYearProject
-A machine learning project that predicts Premier League Results and scoreline using regression techniques, predictions are then analysed against bookmakers.
+*A machine learning project that predicts Premier League Results and scoreline predominantly using regression.*

 **Project Description**